Maria-Clara-Bertoli/Document-Data-Capture/README.md

 # 📋 Document Data Capture

-🤖 This repository contains the implementation of an agent in a microservice based on REST API architecture capable of:
+🤖 This repository contains the implementation of an agent in a microservice based on a REST API architecture.
+The project was designed primarily using the Langchain and FastAPI frameworks.
+The following resources are available in the application:

 🧑‍💻 Reading PDF documents from the **MongoDB** non-relational database; extracting data from tables present in these documents; inserting this data into the **SQLite** relational database; querying data in the relational database according to user requests.